 Training for Clinical Coordinators

-- CITI Training: Good Clinical Practice Course available through the UNMC Institutional Review Board (IRB) Web site at unmc.edu/irb/citi/.
+- CITI Training: Good Clinical Practice Course available through the UNMC Institutional Review Board (IRB) web site at unmc.edu/irb/resources/citi.

 - Clinical Trials Master Matrix (CTMM)/billing grid training is required for access to the secure drive where centralized Clinical Trials folders are stored.
 Training is provided upon request by contacting the Senior Research Billing Associate at 402-559-4939.